alethes/meteor-pages/README.md

 + **Neighbor prefetching**.
 After loading the current page, it prefetches the neighbors to ensure seamless transition.
 + **Request throttling**.
 Allows you to limit how often the page can be changed.
 + **Easy integration**.
 The package works out of the box.
 Pages changes are triggered by one session variable.
 + **Bootstrap 2/3-compatible navigation template**.
-Can be styled easily without Bootstrap as well.
+The package itself borrows some CSS from Bootstrap 3 to ensure good looks without dependency, but can be re-styled easily.
 + **Failure resistance**.
 Accounts for multiple scenarios of failure.
 + **Built-in iron-router integration**.
 Easy binding to any other router.
 + **Trivial customization**.
 Items per page, sorting, filters and more adjustable on the fly!
 Just modify a setting and see the pagination redrawing.